chromium/chromium/docs/chrome_browser_design_principles.md

     * For most features, all business logic should live in some combination of
       //chrome/browser/<feature>, //chrome/browser/ui/<feature> or
       //component/<feature>.
+        * This includes views code.
+The historical rule disallowing views in
+          //chrome/browser/<feature> and //chrome/browser/ui/<feature> has been
+          removed.
     * WebUI resources are the only exception.
 They will continue to live in
       //chrome/browser/resources/<feature> alongside standalone BUILD.gn files.
     * This directory should have a standalone BUILD.gn and OWNERs file.